Open Systems International

 Automatic Systems International, Inc. (ASI), or Open Systems International (OSI) is an automation software company headquartered in Medina, Minnesota, with international offices in Canada, Colombia, Spain, India, Dubai, Australia, Singapore, and China.
-Founded in 1992, OSI is privately held and employee-owned.
+Founded in 1992, the company was purchased by Emerson in 2020.
 The company's systems are used for the real-time management and optimization of production, transport, and delivery networks for utilities in the electric, oil and gas, transportation, and water industries.
 The company's core real-time OT platform has been successfully implemented at more than 550 installations worldwide.

 History

-OSI was founded in May 1992 by Bahman Hoveida and Ron Ingram, who continue to serve as leaders of OSI's executive team to this day.
+OSI was founded in May 1992 by Bahman Hoveida and Ron Ingram.

 In 2009, OSI began construction of a $20 million eco-friendly corporate headquarters building in Medina, MN.
 The building was awarded the U.S. Green Building Council's LEED GOLD certification.

 The central atrium of Open System's International's headquarters in Medina, Minnesota.

 In 2015 and 2016, OSI made Inc. 5000's list of fastest-growing companies in America after experiencing 73 percent growth, with total revenue of $62.9 million.

 In 2020, Emerson Electric Company announced an arrangement to purchase Open Systems International for $1.6 billion.